 Medicare-Eligible Retiree - A Retiree who is eligible for Medicare coverage.
-In most cases, Medicare is the Primary Plan when you are a Medicare-Eligible Retiree.
+In most cases, Medicare is the Primary Plan when you are a Medicare-Eligible Retiree enrolled in Medicare.

 Medicare-Eligible Return-to-Work Retiree - A Return-to-Work Retiree who is eligible for Medicare coverage.
-In most cases, Medicare is the Secondary Plan when you are a Medicare-Eligible Return-to-Work Retiree.
+In most cases, Medicare is the Secondary Plan when you are a Medicare-Eligible Return-to-Work Retiree enrolled in Medicare.